SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ## overall benchmarking pipeline
 ![image](misc/leaderboard_design.png)

 ## Step 1.
-Prepare your submission
+Prepare your submission model directory
 Conceptually, for leaderboard to re-produce and benchmark your ASR system, you need to provide at least 3 things:
 * your system dependencies(operation system, software packages)
 * ASR resources (e.g. model, config)